zhonghan721/tp/docs/UserGuide.md

 ### Update details of a Delivery

-This command is useful for updating the details of a Delivery, such as due to a change in the details of a Delivery or in the event that you keyed in the Delivery's details wrongly.
+This command is useful for changing the information of a Delivery, such as due to a change in the details of a Delivery or in the event that you keyed in the Delivery's details wrongly.

 <br />